lban2049/lodash/.aigne/doc-smith/docs/api-date.md

 # Date

-This section details the functions in Lodash for handling dates and timestamps.
+This section details the functions in Lodash used for handling dates and timestamps.
 These utility functions can help you easily get the current time.

 Lodash's date functions focus on providing core functionality.
-For a wider range of utilities, refer to the [Util](./api-util.md) and [Lang](./api-lang.md) sections.
+For a broader range of utilities, please refer to the [Util](./api-util.md) and [Lang](./api-lang.md) sections.

 ---

 ## `_.now()`

-Gets the timestamp as the number of milliseconds that have elapsed since the Unix epoch (1 January 1970 00:00:00 UTC).
-This method is a wrapper for `Date.now()`, providing cross-environment consistency.
+Gets the number of milliseconds that have elapsed since the Unix epoch (1 January 1970 00:00:00 UTC) as a timestamp.
+This method is a wrapper for `Date.now()` and provides consistency across environments.

 ### Arguments